GlenKPeterson/Paguro/README.md

-J-cicle (pronounced "Jay-sick-ul" like a frozen/immutable Java&trade;-icicle) brings Clojure collections, a Sequence abstraction, memoization, and some syntactical sugar to Java.
+J-cicle (pronounced "Jay-sick-ul" like a frozen/immutable Java&trade;-icicle) brings Clojure collections, a Sequence abstraction, and other Functional Programming benefits to Java.
 Fluent interfaces encourage you to write expressions (that evaluate) instead of statements (that produce void).
+Immutable collections are fast enough to make it unnecessary to modify data in place.
-It pushes Java toward Clojure, but keeps the type saftey, objects, classes, and C-like syntax that Java programmers are accustomed to.
+J-cicle pushes Java toward Clojure, but keeps the type saftey, objects, classes, and C-like syntax that Java programmers are accustomed to.

+Migrating large code bases to another language is not always practical.
+This project lets you think about your code the way that Clojure and to some degree Scala programmers do, but still write Java.
+Java does not have the terseness or regularity of Clojure.
+Its type system is not nearly as advanced as Scala's.
+But it can still provide many of the best aspects of both these languages if used carefully.
+This project encourages that kind of use.

 Currently an *** Alpha Release *** but test coverage is high:
 ![Test Coverage](testCoverage.png)